coolexplorer/pipeline-scripts/jenkins/docs/k8s-pod-template.md

 ## Prerequisites
 1. Install plugins - Kubernetes Plugin
 2. Jenkins pod in Kuberenetes is needed to have a permision to create pods.
-   * Needed to add a service account with RBAC (Role Based Access Control)
+   * Need to add a service account with RBAC (Role Based Access Control)
    * Refer to my repository, k8s-chart, there is the way to install Jenkins with a servcie account.
 Make sure to check below values in `values.yaml` file.
     ```yaml
     serviceAccount: